EdwardJXLi/EdwardJXLi/README.md

 ## 👋 Hi there, I'm [Edward Li](https://www.edward-li.com/)!

-I'm a **Computer Science and Physics** student at the 🏔**University of British Columbia**, currently interning at [**Google/GCP☁️**](https://cloud.google.com/) as a Software Engineer!
+I'm a **Computer Science and Physics** student at the 🏔**University of British Columbia**!
 I love building and working on projects that are interesting, unique, or anything in between!

-Previously, I worked at [Codegen](https://www.codegen.com/) building software agents and language servers, at [HP](https://www.hp.com/) on high-performant remote work software, and at [Nokia](https://www.nokia.com/) creating distributed testing frameworks for fiber optic systems.
+Previously, I worked at [Google/GCP](https://cloud.google.com/) working on OpenTelemetry builds across all GCP machines, at [Codegen](https://www.codegen.com/) building software agents and language servers, at [HP](https://www.hp.com/) on high-performant remote work software, and at [Nokia](https://www.nokia.com/) creating distributed testing frameworks for fiber optic systems.

 #### Here's some organizations I'm involved with:
 - 🚀 Software & Firmware Lead for [UBCRocket](https://www.ubcrocket.com/).